autoplot/documentation/javadoc/org/das2/qds/FloatReadAccess.md

+# org.das2.qds.FloatReadAccess

-# org.das2.qds.FloatReadAccessProvide access to the float array which backs the data.
+Provide access to the float array which backs the data.
  For example, this is used with FloatDataSet to provide access to the original float values of a CDF to avoid noise from rounding.

 ***
 <a name="fvalue"></a>
 # fvalue